sebalr/pwa-test/README.md

 # PWA
-PWA example with Angular an bootrstrap
+PWA example with Angular and bootrstrap

 ## Run
 Clone project, then run npm install and npm run server.